Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: Discussion

-Our method utilizes the ROC framework to apply data consistency terms, and reverses the ROC operation before applying the generative prior in each iteration.
+This method utilizes the ROC framework to apply data consistency terms, and reverses the ROC operation before applying the generative prior in each iteration.
 This approach ensures that data consistency terms are enforced properly while allowing the deep generative prior to be trained routinely on single-slice images without specific adjustments for SMS tasks.
 Without such decoupling, the prior would require complicated training on ROC images.

-Another key innovation in our method is the low-frequency enhancement (LFE) module, which enhances reconstruction quality, especially at high acceleration factors.
-In principle, the LFE module can also be implemented with other methods\cite{SPIRIT,RAKI,rRAKI}, and its optimization constitutes future studies.
+While \citet{chung2Dsolving3D} introduced the concept of using a 2D generative prior for conventional 3D MRI reconstruction, our study addresses the added complexities of SMS MRI and uses the ROC framework to transform the SMS problem into a form that can be effectively handled by 2D priors during reconstruction.